quux00/mybatis-koans/README.md

 ### Do the Koans in Eclipse

-Import > Maven > Existing Maven Project
-Navigate to the mybatis-koans directory for the "root directory".
+After you install the m2e plugin, do: Import > Maven > Existing Maven Project.
+Specify the mybatis-koans directory for the "root directory".
 It should find the pom.xml and name the project "mybatis-koans".
-Click finish.
+Click Finish.

 It should find your maven dependencies and download those or reference them if you've already done the maven commands from the command line.
 If something doesn't work, try going to the command line and type `mvn verify` to download and compile and verify the setup described in the pom.